-Cayman Islands has one the largest and most respected financial sectors, and is home to more than 600 banks, and 100,000 companies.
+The Cayman Islands has one of the largest and most respected financial sectors and is home to more than 600 banks and 100,000 companies.

-Because of its tax-free status on incomes, the country is famous for having many offshore bank accounts.
-These offshore accounts are transparent in nature, and the islands are well-known for being open about transactions, despite the somewhat shady opinion that flares up occasionally about offshore accounts.
+Thanks to its tax-free status on income, the Cayman Islands is famous as an offshore bank account host.
+These accounts are transparent in nature, and the islands are well known for being open about transactions, despite the opinion that occasionally flares up about 'shady' offshore accounts.

 Expats will find that banking is efficient and easy on the islands.

 The official currency is the Cayman Islands dollar (KYD) divided into 100 cents.
 It is commonly abbreviated as CI$ before the amount.
 The KYD is permanently fixed at an exchange rate to the US Dollar.

 Notes: 1 KYD, 5 KYD, 10 KYD, 25 KYD, 50 KYD and 100 KYD